donti17/FMX-Compatibility/README.md

 | 👤 Offline | Only use an offline account (not Xbox Live) to prevent a ban. |

 ## Assumptions
-- All s and Homebrew listed in this database are assumed to have been patched using one of the methods in the [**Wiki**](https://github.com/XDanfr/FMX-Compatibility/wiki) before testing.
+- All Games and Homebrew listed in this database are assumed to have been patched using one of the methods in the [**Wiki**](https://github.com/XDanfr/FMX-Compatibility/wiki) before testing.
 If a title does not work, please ensure it has been properly patched before reporting compatibility issues.
 - **Arcade games should work out of the box** in GoD format, but if you experience any issues, please report them via the issues tab or add them to the database.

 > [!NOTE]